Ralph Harry: Esperanto

 Throughout his life Harry maintained an interest in the constructed international language Esperanto, which he began to learn as a student in 1937.
 He was an active evangelist for the Esperanto cause, and a prolific Esperanto writer, conference-goer, lexicographer, translator, administrator and a committed promoter of the potential of an international language to bring down the barriers of suspicion and intolerance that exist between nations.

 His most notable contribution to Esperanto and its cause was when he was serving as the Australian Ambassador to the United Nations in 1977.
-NASA, the US space agency, had programmed the launch in that year of two space probes, Voyagers 1 and 2, which were designed to take and send back to earth images of the outer planets, then continue beyond the solar system after escaping the sun's gravitational pull to become the first man-made objects to leave it.
-NASA and the cosmologist Carl Sagan decided to create identical golden records to attach to each probe that were designed to tell the story of the Solar System, and mankind, should one of them ever come into contact with extraterritorial intelligent life.
-Engraved on each record was, among other things, a soundtrack containing a compilation of 54 peace greetings to the universe recorded in different languages by various UN delegates.
+NASA, the US space agency, had programmed the launch in that year of two space probes, Voyager 1 and 2, which were designed to take and send back to Earth images of the outer planets, then continue beyond the Solar System after escaping the Sun's gravitational pull to become the first man-made objects to leave it.
+NASA and the cosmologist Carl Sagan decided to create identical golden records to attach to each probe that were designed to tell the story of the Solar System and mankind, in case one of the two probes ever comes into contact with extraterritorial intelligent life.
+Engraved on each record is, among other things, a soundtrack containing a compilation of 54 peace greetings to the universe recorded in different languages by various UN delegates.
 Harry succeeded in persuading the UN and NASA to accept a message in Esperanto.
-It is located third-last on track 3 of the golden records and says:
+It is located third-last on track 3 of the golden records, and says: